 6. Put Keywords In Your URLs

-The URL is another Google ranking factor.
+The URL is another Google ranking factor you can use to improve keyword positions for natural search.
 So put the main keyword in the URL for the page.

 Use hyphens (-) in between the words and not underscores (_), so it looks like this: